imranpollob/Full-Stack-AI-Engineer/README.md

 Welcome to the **AI Engineer Bootcamp** repository!

-This repository contains the complete syllabus, daily micro-tutorials, and Python codebase for a comprehensive 13-week journey—taking you from Python fundamentals to state-of-the-art Deep Learning and Transformer architectures.
+This repository contains the complete syllabus and daily micro-tutorials for a comprehensive 13-week journey—taking you from Python fundamentals to state-of-the-art Deep Learning and Transformer architectures.

 ## Live Documentation 📖